-The purpose of National Instrument 91-102 Prohibition of Binary Options (the Instrument) is to help protect would-be investors from binary options fraud.
+The purpose of Multilateral Instrument 91-102 Prohibition of Binary Options (the Instrument) is to help protect would-be investors from binary options fraud.

-The purpose of this Companion Policy is to state the view of the members of the Canadian Securities Administrators (the "CSA" or "we") on various matters related to the Instrument.
+The purpose of this Companion Policy is to state the view of the participating members (we) of the Canadian Securities Administrators (the CSA) on various matters related to the Instrument.

 We are concerned by complaints we have received regarding the marketing of products commonly called "binary options" to individuals.
-Many of these products and the platforms selling them have been identified as vehicles to commit fraud.
+Many of these products and the platforms offering them have been identified as vehicles to commit fraud.
 Some persons have used misleading information to promote these products as legal and legally offered, despite not being authorized to offer these products to individuals in Canada.
-The Instrument explicitly prohibits advertising, offering, selling or otherwise trading a binary option (as defined in the Instrument) with or to an individual.
+The Instrument explicitly prohibits advertising, offering, selling or otherwise trading a binary option, as defined in the Instrument, with or to an individual.

-The CSA consider a person or company to be trading in securities or derivatives in a local jurisdiction if that person or company offers or solicits trades of securities or derivatives to persons or companies in that local jurisdiction, including through a website or other electronic means.
+We consider a person or company to be trading in securities or derivatives in a local jurisdiction if that person or company offers or solicits transactions in securities or derivatives to persons or companies in that local jurisdiction, including through a website or other electronic means.